 To solve the error in calculation you can simply lower your maintenance level calories with 10% if you’re not losing body fat quickly enough, and increase by 10% if you’re losing body weight too quickly.
 Eventually you’ll be able to find your approximate maintenance level calorie intake.

-The calorie deficit already has negative effects on anabolic hormones and decreases muscle protein synthesis, so creating most of your deficit through cardio only increases the risk of muscle and performance loss.
+The calorie deficit already has negative effects on your hormones and decreases muscle protein synthesis, so creating most of your deficit through cardio only increases the risk of muscle and performance loss.

 A good rule of thumb is to create 80% of your calorie deficit through diet modifications and only 20% of it through cardio.